fleet-actions/ec2-runner-pool-manager/docs/architecture/provision.md

 #### 4. Pool Exhaustion

-!!! note "Pool Exhaustion"
+When the PM deems the pool as exhausted, it returns `null` to any requesting claim workers.
+The PM determines that a pool is exhausted via two means - Globally exhausted & Locally Exhausted

+**Globally Exhausted**
+This is fairly simply, the SQS queue does not give back any messages after a `ReceiveMessage` call.
+Meaning that the queue is empty and there are no available idle instances (atleast that we know about)

+**Locally Exhausted**
-    If the PM sees the same instanceId reappear N times (default 5) during a single Provision attempt, it considers the queue “exhausted” for this workflow and returns null to the caller—triggering the Creation sub-component.
+This is more of a mitigation to prevent infinite looping due to the requeueing messages that do not fit the current workflow's constraints.
+If the singleton PM sees the same instanceId reappear N times (default 5), it considers the queue “exhausted” for this workflow and returns null to any calling Claim Worker.

 Overall - this tight, stateless loop lets Provision chew through dozens of SQS messages per second, favouring warm-runner reuse while falling back to fresh EC2 capacity only when necessary.

 ### Claim Workers

-Claim Workers are lightweight async tasks—implemented as JavaScript Promises and launched in parallel with `Promise.allSettled()` - that attempt to turn idle runners into ready-to-run resources for the current workflow.
+Claim Workers are lightweight async tasks - implemented as JavaScript `Promises` and launched in parallel with `Promise.allSettled()` - that attempt to turn idle runners into ready-to-run resources for the current workflow.
 For a workflow requesting N instances, the control-plane spawns `N` Claim Workers concurrently.

 Key responsibilities: